-Comprehensive final exam (100 points):
+Comprehensive final exam (125 points):

-The final exam will be a comprehensive multiple-choice exam based on the textbook of 50 questions worth 2 points each.
+The final exam will be a comprehensive multiple-choice exam based on the textbook of 62 questions worth 2 point each (plus one point).

 - Students who take the comprehensive final exam at the scheduled time, a sheet of notes (8 1⁄2" x 11", front and back) will be allowed.
-You cannot use notes if you are taking a makeup final. - The final exam score may replace a single missed exam with a score of zero (see Missed exam and late work policy), thus making the final exam worth 200 points. - Students who have an average greater than or equal to 80% on the first four chapter exams may substitute the final exam score with the average score of all chapter exams, thus avoiding the final exam.
-If you have this option, I will use the average of all four chapter exams OR the final exam-whichever is greater.
+You cannot use notes if you are taking a makeup final. - The final exam score may replace a single missed exam with a score of zero (see Missed exam and late work policy), thus making the final exam worth 250 points. - Students who have an average greater than or equal to 80% (80% of 125 is 100 points) on the first three chapter exams may substitute the final exam score with the average score of all chapter exams, thus avoiding the final exam.
+If you have this option, I will use the average of all three chapter exams OR the final exam-whichever is greater.
 I will automatically do this for all who qualify.

-Non-exam points: homework, in-class assignments, or alternative assignments:
+Non-exam points: homework and in-class assignments: